Overcoming Enshittification

 2) Diversify and Decentralize

-Create modular content for multiple channels: Develop content (visuals and copy) that can be shared across multiple platforms and channels, reducing reliance on a single platform, and always encourage your audience to explore more on your website.
+Develop content (visuals, audio, and copy) that can be shared across multiple platforms and channels, reducing reliance on a single platform, and always encourage your audience to explore more on your website.

-Explore decentralized social media platforms: Bluesky, a project initiated at Twitter (now X) in 2021, was an experiment with decentralized social media.
+Bluesky,* a project initiated at Twitter (now X) in 2021, was an experiment in decentralized social media.
 It is now a standalone company (Bluesky Social) and an app designed to let users create their own algorithms—i.e., determine which content they wish to consume.

 As of October 2025, Bluesky had nearly 40 million users, adding a new user every 0.3 seconds.
-This is still small compared to Facebook, which had 3.07 billion daily users in the same period.
+This is still relatively small compared to Facebook, which had 3.07 billion daily users in the same period.
+(This is not an apples-to-apples data comparison, but it gives a visceral understanding of the app’s mass adoption as platform adoption scale differences.)

-Bluesky’s CEO Jay Graber has promised to avoid platform enshittification with ads.
-(Compare this to Meta, whose advertising across its family of platforms generated 98.9% of its total revenues in 2024.)
+Bluesky’s CEO, Jay Graber, promised to avoid platform enshittification with ads.
+(Evaluate this statement in historical relation to publicly-traded Meta, whose advertising across its family of platforms generated 98.9% of its total revenues in 2024.)

-Still, it remains to be seen whether mass adoption of Bluesky occurs, and, if so, whether it will monetize services and become enshittified.
-In the meantime, the app offers a niche alternative social platform that may help your content stand out with less noise characteristic of a larger platform.
+It remains to be seen whether mass adoption of Bluesky occurs, and, if so, whether it will monetize services and become enshittified.
+In the meantime, the app offers a niche alternative social platform that may help your content stand out amid the noise characteristic of a larger platform.

 3) Build Trust and Loyalty Through Public Relations

-Employ public relations: Remain transparent and community-focused with your audiences.
-If small business owners need to increase prices, they should communicate the cause, whether it be tariffs or other external factors, and the reasoning behind the increase to build loyalty.
+Remain transparent and community-focused with your audience(s).
+If small business owners need to increase prices, they should communicate the cause — whether tariffs or other external factors — and the reasoning behind the increase to build loyalty.

 Encourage user-generated content (UGC) by sharing contributions, inviting co-creators, spotlighting customers, and building community, rather than chasing content virality dictated by each platform’s unique algorithms.

-Provide a clear call-to-action: Offer readers, viewers, and listeners an opportunity to subscribe to your newsletter or visit your company’s website to read more in-depth information to stay connected with your brand if – or when – a social media platform becomes enshittiffied.
+Offer readers, viewers, and listeners an opportunity to subscribe to your newsletter or visit your company’s website to read more in-depth information and stay connected with your brand if—or when—a social media platform becomes enshittiffied.

 Are people engaging with and following your content rather than simply “liking” it?
 What type of content (i.e., media, topics, etc.) is your audience responding to the most - and where?